genggeng12345/SVEraser-main/README.md

 ### CLIP Accuracy

 Compute CLIP accuracy for each cartoon character.
-This compares the CLIP score of the erased concept and the target concept for each image, then reports the average for each `category`.
+This compares the CLIP score of the erased concept and the target concept for each image, then reports the average for each category.

 ```bash
 python metrics/CLIPAccuracy_every_character.py \